ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

   should ideally match the bandwidth-delay product (BDP) of the path

-Both the control of the data rate (via the pacing rate) and data volume (directly via the congestion window or cwnd; and indirectly via the pacing rate) are important.
+Both the control of the data rate (via the pacing rate) and data volume (directly via the congestion window; and indirectly via the pacing rate) are important.
 A mismatch in either dimension can cause the sender to fail to meet its high-level design goals:

-1. volume mismatch: If a sender perfectly matches its sending rate to the available bandwidth, but its inflight exceeds the BDP, then the sender can maintain a large standing queue, increasing network latency and risking packet loss.
+1. volume mismatch: If a sender perfectly matches its sending rate to the available bandwidth, but its C.inflight exceeds the BDP, then the sender can maintain a large standing queue, increasing network latency and risking packet loss.

-2. rate mismatch: If a sender's inflight matches the BDP perfectly but its sending rate exceeds the available bottleneck bandwidth (e.g. the sender transmits a BDP of data in an unpaced fashion, at the sender's link rate), then up to a full BDP of data can burst into the
+2. rate mismatch: If a sender's C.inflight matches the BDP perfectly but its sending rate exceeds the available bottleneck bandwidth (e.g. the sender transmits a BDP of data in an unpaced fashion, at the sender's link rate), then up to a full BDP of data can burst into the